 The NC also reviews the independence and number of years served by each of the Independent Directors as mentioned under Rule 210(5)(d) of the Listing Manual of SGX-ST and Provision 2.1 of the Code.
-The NC has affirmed that Mr Goon Kok Loon, Mr Lim Ghim Siew, Henry, Mr Tan Eng Kiat, Dominic and Professor Liew Jat Yuen, Richard are independent and free from any relationship outlined in the Code.
+The NC has affirmed that Mr Goon Kok Loon, Mr Lim Ghim Siew, Henry, Mr Tan Eng Kiat, Dominic and Mr Teng Kian Jen, Ben are independent and free from any relationship outlined in the Rule 210(5)(d) of the Listing Rules and the Code.
 Each of the Independent Directors has also confirmed his independence.
 Having considered their in-depth knowledge of the Group's business operations, past and continuous contributions at Board level in terms of impartial and constructive advice, the Board is of the view that there is no material conflict between their tenure and their ability to discharge their role as Independent Directors.